u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 posts_df = pd.DataFrame(posts,columns=[‘title’, ‘score’, ‘id’, ‘url’])
 ```

-With these few lines, I successfully done the following tasks:
+With these few lines, I have successfully done the following tasks:

 - Gain access to Reddit Post Data via API

-- Scrape something down with my lines
+- Scrape something down with my code

-- Many

 However, there are certain limitations, such as the fact that I can only gather the most popular entries, with a limit of roughly 300 submissions, which is insufficient to construct a data pool for further research.

 ## Step 2: Find the ways to collect posts with a specific time range

-Because that using the PRAW library alone was not enough to acquire data, I spend some hours browsing.
+Because using the PRAW library alone was not enough to acquire data, I spent some hours browsing.

-The document have the following codes:
+The next part has the following code:

 ```python
 # assume you have a praw.Reddit instance bound to variable `reddit`